Taraji P. Henson Details A Stomach Cancer Scare That Forced Her To Turn Her Health Around

 “I was like, ‘This can sink me,’” she explained.
 “That’s when I realized I had to do everything I could to feel good, or that depression thing was going to get the best of me.”

 Were glad Henson was able to push through!
-We all fall off with our fitness goals but let Henson’s story be the sign for you to keep going too!
+We all fall off with our fitness goals, but let Henson’s story be the sign for you to keep going too!

 Congrats to Taraji P. Henson!